SiliconLabs/gecko_sdk/app/bluetooth/example/bt_soc_esl_tag/readme.md

 ![](image/components.png)

 ### ESL Tag Core
 The *ESL Tag Core* component implements the mandatory functionality of the specification.
 This is a key component and hence, a dependency for every other ESL component.
-Configuration options include advertising minimum and maximum intervals, scanning intervals for periodic advertising with response trains, and general settings for the built-in battery level sensor.
+Configuration options include advertising minimum and maximum intervals, power saving options, and general settings for the built-in battery level sensor.
 In general, these settings primarily affect the power consumption of the ESL Tag while it's in *unassociated*, *synchronized* (only the battery related options) or *unsynchronized* states.

 ![](image/core-config.png)

+_Please note that the ESL Core component enables power saving by default after 60 minutes of idle time in Unassociated ESL state.
+This may impact the deployment of your entire ESL network if the overall deployment process would exceed the deep sleep timeout for individual ESLs.
+For this reason, when configuring larger networks, it is recommended that you either choose the parameter carefully or disable the power saving option.
+Alternatively, batch deployment may be a solution, i.e. power up and deploy only as many ESLs to the network at one time as can be done within the configured timeout._

 ### Displays
 The handling of the displays is split into two layers of abstraction in ESL Tag's design.
 The higher layer in this concept is represented by the *ESL Tag Display*, while the low-level driver for the actual display in use remains in a separate component.
 The latter must be written in a way that is interface compatible with the higher layer abstract display component and uses a non-blocking coding approach.